Countly/countly-sdk-flutter-bridge/example/integration_test/session_tests/notes.md

 - Change ID without merge does not end a session (CNR_M)
 - no location req (203)
 - no orientation req (205)
+- check if app to fg starts session (204)